 Brave also syncs and saves passwords but the browser does not come with the same master password set up.
 You still have to use your computer just like you would with Chrome.

-Both Firefox and Brave allow you to synchronize your passwords, open tabs, bookmarks, etc. With Firefox you sign in with your Firefox account to enable this sync to begin.
+Both Firefox and Brave allow you to synchronize your passwords with a password manager, open tabs and use bookmarks.
+With Firefox you sign in with your Firefox account to enable this sync to begin.

 On Brave you don’t create an account so the only choice you have is a one-click Sync process that basically gives you the option to import from all your other browsers, Firefox, Safari, and Chrome included.